juliocesar/rack-noie/README.markdown

 rack-noie is the coolest rack middleware ever created.
 And it is so because it does _everyone_ a favor: it shows the way out of your website to poor souls out there using Internet Explorer 6.

-I don't wanna hear excuses.
-IE6 stinks.
-If we keep developing software that plays well with it, they'll come up with yet more crap (read: IE7, although a little bit less bad than IE6), until Microsoft single-handedly manages to hold us back for a few more years.

 # usage

 just